Southwestern Pirates football: Reinstatement

 On October 28, 2011, The Southwestern University board of trustees voted to reinstate the university's football program.
 The reinstatement was made possible by $6 million in gifts. $5 million was pledged by Joe Seeber, a 1963 Southwestern graduate.
 However, Seeber later withdrew his pledge.
 The other $1 million was donated by Red McCombs, who attended Southwestern and played football.
 “As the oldest university in Texas, we realize the importance many people place on football,” said university president Jake B. Schrum.
 “There are many bright young men who want to play football in college who find NCAA Division III appealing.
 It is important for us to be back in the game."

 On February 27, 2012 Joe Austin was hired as the new head football coach at Southwestern.
 Austin came to Southwestern from Hanover College where he was the head coach for the 2008 through 2011 seasons.
 During that time Austin rebuilt a program that had suffered four consecutive losing seasons prior to his arrival.
 In just Austin's third season Hanover posted a 7–3 (6–2 Heartland Collegiate Conference) record while finishing second in the league.
 Austin's team finished second again in his fourth and final season of 2011.
 While at Hanover, Austin produced three NCAA statistical champions: Tyler Thiems (receptions per game) 2008, Correy Stewart (interceptions per game) 2009, and Daniel Passafiume (receptions per game) 2009.

 The Pirates resumed play on September 7, 2013 with the first game a 44–14 loss to Texas Lutheran at the new Georgetown stadium complex, just up the road from the campus.

 In just their fourth season of play the Pirates posted a 6–0 record in claiming the Southern Collegiate Athletic Conference championship.
-In 2017, the Pirates began play in the American Southwest Conference.
+In 2017, the Pirates began play in the American Southwest Conference and moved to the Southern Athletic Association in 2023.